Insanityandme/flerplattformstekniker-projekt/README.md

 ---

-### Chrome Extension
+### Browser Extension

-There is also a Chrome extension available for Url Toolbox, providing quick access to the URL Shortener directly from your browser toolbar.
-[Install guide](#extension-setup)
+There is also a Firefox and Chrome extension available for Url Toolbox, providing quick access to the URL Shortener directly from your browser toolbar.
+[Install guide](##extension-installation-guide)

   <table>
     <tr>